 And out walked a man.
-Middle aged with a perfectly round bald patch that matched his perfectly round pot belly, he looked like Mr Sheen off those cleaning ads.
+Middle-aged with a perfectly round bald patch that matched his perfectly round pot belly, he looked like Mr. Sheen off those cleaning ads.
 Well, apart from his expression.
-That belonged on Jack Nicholson right before he threw you out the back door and killed you in your yard.
+That belonged to Jack Nicholson right before he threw you out the back door and killed you in your yard.

 The guy was about my height, and I was all of 5’3.
 He had a starched white shirt rolled up at the cuffs, suspenders that were slightly loose on the left, and pilled woolen pants.